An Energy-Based Prior for Generative Saliency: Experimental Results

-\textbf{Task and Datasets:} In this paper, we solve two typical static image based saliency detection tasks, namely RGB saliency detection and RGB-D saliency detection.
-For the former, we train models on DUTS training set~\cite{imagesaliency}, which includes 10,553 images with the corresponding pixel-wise annotations.
-We then test model performance on six benchmark RGB saliency detection testing datasets, including DUTS testing set, ECSSD~\cite{yan2013hierarchical}, DUT~\cite{Manifold-Ranking:CVPR-2013}, HKU-IS~\cite{li2015visual}, PASCAL-S~\cite{pascal_s_dataset} and SOD testing dataset~\cite{sod_dataset}.
-For RGB-D saliency detection, we follow the conventional training setting, in which the training set is a combination of 1,485 images from NJU2K dataset~\cite{NJU2000} and 700 images from NLPR dataset~\cite{peng2014rgbd}.
+In this paper, we address two common static image-based saliency detection tasks: (i) RGB saliency detection and (ii) RGB-D saliency detection.
+For RGB saliency detection, we train models on DUTS training set~\cite{imagesaliency}, which consists of 10,553 images with the corresponding pixel-wise annotations.
+We then test model performance on six benchmark RGB saliency detection testing datasets, including the DUTS testing set, ECSSD~\cite{yan2013hierarchical}, DUT~\cite{Manifold-Ranking:CVPR-2013}, HKU-IS~\cite{li2015visual}, PASCAL-S~\cite{pascal_s_dataset} and the SOD testing dataset~\cite{sod_dataset}.
+For RGB-D saliency detection, our aim is to identify the most visually distinctive objects in a scene from the provided RGB and depth data.
+We follow the conventional training setting, in which the training set is a combination of 1,485 images from NJU2K dataset~\cite{NJU2000} and 700 images from NLPR dataset~\cite{peng2014rgbd}.
 We test the trained models on NJU2K testing set, NLPR testing set, LFSD~\cite{li2014saliency}, DES~\cite{cheng2014depth}, SSB~\cite{niu2012leveraging} and SIP~\cite{sip_dataset} testing set.
+We employ four evaluation metrics, including Mean Absolute Error $\mathcal{M}$, Mean F-measure ($F_{\beta}$), Mean E-measure ($E_{\xi}$)~\cite{fan2018enhanced} and S-measure ($S_{\alpha}$)~\cite{fan2017structure}, to measure the performance of both RGB saliency detection models and RGB-D saliency detection models.